klein2303/World-Explore/README.md

 By clicking on a country card, one gets navigated to a country page where there's a picture of the country, some key facts and an information box.
 In addition to this, the user has the ability to write a journal entry for the country, or read other public entries.

 By navigating to the My Journals page, the user can browse through all their journals for different countries.
 By clicking on a journal, the user can read all of their journal entries for that country.
 A journal entry has a title, date, description, and rating, and a message that tells the user if the entry is public or not.
+One can also delete a journal entry if one wishes.

 The website is also made mobile friendly, as it will adapt to the smaller screen if viewed on one.